-A selection of tanks for fuel oil and lube oil within the cargo length area will be accepted for examination.
-Depending on the outcome of the above-mentioned inspections, the extent of the close-up surveys may be increased to the Surveyor's satisfaction.
+A selection of tanks for fuel oil and lube oil will be accepted for examination.
+Depending on the outcome of the above-mentioned inspections, the extent of the surveys may be increased to the Surveyor's satisfaction.

 A dry dock or underwater inspection is to be conducted outside the engine room area, including the rudder and propeller.